Skip to content

 TLDR

 Blazam adds a layer of abstraction to Active Directory permissions.
-By including an Access Level layer between the OU permissions and the group assinged, you can create a single ACL rule and reuse it for as many groups on as many OU's as you'd like.
+By including an Access Level layer between the OU permissions and the group assigned, you can create a single ACL rule and reuse it for as many groups on as many OU's as you'd like.

 The Access Level's you define can be reused or combined to create exactly the configuration you desire.